3p3r/tfx2json/README.md

 # tfx2json

-WIP: Convert Terraform / OpenTofu templates (.tf) to JSON for saner ops.
+Convert Terraform / OpenTofu templates (.tf) to JSON for saner ops.
+This project also supports decoding HCL expressions into a parseable JSON format.

 ## Usage

-Go 1.22+ and tinygo are required for building.
+Go 1.22+ and [TinyGO](https://tinygo.org) are required for building.

-- make sure git submodules are up to date
+- make sure git submodules are up to date, `git`, `go` and `tinygo` are in $PATH
 - run `npm install`
 - run `npm run build`
 - put something in `sample.tf`